apache/samza/docs/learn/documentation/versioned/azure/eventhubs.md

 The `partition.method` property determines how outgoing messages are partitioned.
 Valid values for this config are `EVENT_HUB_HASHING`, `PARTITION_KEY_AS_PARTITION` or `ROUND_ROBIN`.

-The `EVENT_HUB_HASHING` is the default setting for the producer.
-This method employs the hashing mechanism in EventHubs to determine, based on the key of the message, which partition the message should go.
-Using this method still ensures that all the events with the same key are sent to the same partition in the event hub.
-If this option is chosen, the partition key used for the hash should be a string.
-If the partition key is not set, the message key is used instead.
+`EVENT_HUB_HASHING`: By default, Samza computes the partition for an outgoing message based on the hash of its partition-key.
+This ensures that events with the same key are sent to the same partition.
+If this option is chosen, the partition key should be a string.
+If the partition key is not set, the key in the message is used for partitioning.

-The `PARTITION_KEY_AS_PARTITION` method will use the integer key specified by the partition key or key of the message to a specific partition on Eventhub.
-If the integer key is greater than the number of partitions in the destination Eventhub, a modulo operation will be performed to determine the resulting partition. ie. if there are 6 partitions and the key is 9, the message will end up in partition 3.
-Similarly to `EVENT_HUB_HASHING`, if the partition key is not set the message key is used instead.
+`PARTITION_KEY_AS_PARTITION`: In this method, each message is sent to the partition specified by its partition key.
+This requires the partition key to be an integer.
+If the key is greater than the number of partitions, a modulo operation will be performed on the key.
+Similar to EVENT_HUB_HASHING, the key in the message is used if the partition key is not specified.

-If the `ROUND_ROBIN` method is used, the message key and partition key are ignored and the message will be distributed in a round-robin fashion amongst all the partitions in the downstream EventHub.
+`ROUND_ROBIN`: In this method, outgoing messages are distributed in a round-robin across all partitions.
+The key and the partition key in the message are ignored.

 ![diagram-medium](/img/{{site.version}}/learn/documentation/azure/eventhub_send_methods.png)